buddycloud/buddycloud.com/slate/source/includes/_subscriptions.md

 ???
 ```

+Unfollowing a private channel removes the ability to read, upvote or delete posts.

-This unfollows a channel.
-Unfollowing a closed channel will require re-requesting a subscription and re-approval of a moderator.
+Unfollowing a private channel will require re-requesting a subscription and re-approval of a moderator.

+Unfollowing a channel will not remove that user's posts from the channel.

 ### HTTP Request
 `POST https://demo.buddycloud.org/api/subscribed`

-<aside class="warning">Requires Basic Authentication.</aside>